János Lázár

-János Lázár (born 19 February 1975) is a Hungarian politician and Member of Parliament.
+János Lázár (born 19 February 1975), is a Hungarian politician and Member of Parliament.
 He was former leader of the Fidesz parliamentary group (2010–2012) and State Secretary, then Minister of Prime Minister's Office (2012–2018) in the cabinets of Viktor Orbán.
 In this capacity, he was regarded as de facto the second most powerful member of the cabinet, but lost political influence by 2018.
 He also served as Mayor of Hódmezővásárhely from 2002 to 2012.

 Career

 He started his career as a law apprentice at city council of Hódmezővásárhely at 1995.
 He was personal secretary at the Hungarian Parliament at 1999.
 He joined Fidesz in 2000.
 He became both a Parliament representative and mayor of Hódmezővásárhely at 2002, following the death of his mentor András Rapcsák.
 In 2002, he became a member of the Christian Democratic People's Party (KDNP) too.

 He became leader of the Fidesz parliamentary group after the 2010 election, succeeding Tibor Navracsics in this position.

 Lázár was appointed Secretary of State of Prime Minister's Office on 2 June 2012, as a result he resigned from the office of mayor of Hódmezővásárhely.
 He was replaced by Antal Rogán as head of the Fidesz parliamentary group on that day.
 Lázár was elected one of the four vice-presidents of Fidesz in September 2013, replacing Mihály Varga.
 He held that party office until December 2015.
 Lázár was promoted to Minister of the Prime Minister's Office following the 2014 parliamentary election an held this office until 2018.
 On 27 July 2020 he was elected President of the Hungarian Tennis Association.

+In the parliamentary elections of 2022, he won an individual mandate in the Csongrád-Csanád constituency No. 4, and thus re-entered the Parliament.
+After the elections, it was announced that he would become Minister of Construction and Investment in the fifth Orbán government.
+Following a government restructuring after László Palkovics' resignation as minister (November 2022), the profile of his ministry was expanded on 1 December 2022, and its name was changed to Minister of Construction and Transport.